 We have historically funded operations primarily from the proceeds from revenues, private placements, litigation settlements, and loans.
-We may fund operations going forward from revenues, cash reserves, and investments if the need to access those funds arises.
+We may fund operations going forward from revenues, cash reserves, and investments available for sale if the need to access those funds arises.